jugarbus/music_generator_deep_learning/README.md

 The project presents an approach for automatic creation of musical compositions that preserve the structure and dynamics of piano music.
 It is primarily a basic exploration comparing autoregressive generative models and a GAN, trained on piano MIDI files to produce new musical pieces.

+---

+**Note:** This project is intended to be run in **Google Colab** due to its computational requirements and dependencies.

+---

-Done by:
+## Done by:

-Julio García Bustos
+- Julio García Bustos
-Marcos Rosique Martínez
+- Marcos Rosique Martínez